emicklei/arb/README.md

 The first being the reference or source file.
 Each additional file is sync-ed with the source file:

 - if a key is missing in the target file then add it
-- if a key is no longer in the source file then remove it

-All files are written back when entries sorted by key.
+All files are written back with entries sorted by key.

 ## install